Docs Menu

 """

-student.model_dump(by_alias=True, exclude=["id"])
+new_student = student.model_dump(by_alias=True, exclude=["id"])

-created_student = await student_collection.find_one(
+result = await student_collection.insert_one(new_student)

-return created_student
+return new_student

 @app.get(